evangervasio/triangular_arbitrage_fetcher/README.md

 This project was created when i was very unexperienced, so expect the code of this project to be unoptimized, and overall just pretty badly written.
 Function documentation is written with the help of AI.

+DEX "Apeswap" is already implemented on src as an example.
 ### Description:
-Arbplus is a tool designed to completely automate the process of triangular arbitrage:
+triangular_arbitrage_fetcher is a tool designed to completely automate the process of triangular arbitrage:
 1. fetch pair data
 2. create triangles